 Production Decomposition 1.
-It is the rate of producing organic matter (food) by 2.
-It is the process of breaking down of complex organic matter or biomass from the body of dead plants and animals with the help of producers. decomposers into organic raw material such as CO_2 , H_2O , and other nutrients.
+It is the rate of 2.
+It is the process of breaking down of complex producing organic organic matter or biomass from the body of 1 matter (food) by dead plants and animals with the help of producers. decomposers into organic raw material such as CO_2 , H_2O , and other nutrients.